VK2809

 We are developing a unique series of selective thyroid hormone receptor beta (TRβ) agonists for metabolic disorders.
 Our lead clinical program’s drug candidate, VK2809, is a novel, orally available small molecule thyroid hormone receptor agonist that possesses selectivity for liver tissue, as well as the beta receptor subtype, suggesting promise for the treatment of metabolic disorders, including non-alcoholic steatohepatitis (NASH).

 In November 2019, we initiated the VOYAGE study, a Phase 2b clinical trial designed to assess the efficacy, safety, and tolerability of VK2809 in patients with biopsy-confirmed NASH and fibrosis.
 The primary endpoint of the study, the reduction in liver fat content at 12 weeks, was successfully achieved in May 2023, when the company announced that VOYAGE had demonstrated statistically significant reductions in liver fat from baseline to Week 12 in patients receiving VK2809 as compared to placebo.
 Adverse events (AEs), including GI-related AEs, were similar among VK2809-treated patients vs. placebo, so overall tolerability remains encouraging.
 Secondary objectives include the evaluation of histologic changes assessed by hepatic biopsy after 52 weeks of treatment.
+Viking announced the successful achievement of these secondary objectives in June 2024.

 The Phase 2b VOYAGE study follows a previous successful Phase 2a trial for the treatment of non-alcoholic fatty liver disease (NAFLD) and elevated low-density lipoprotein cholesterol (LDL-C), where patients who received VK2809 demonstrated statistically significant reductions in LDL-C and liver fat content compared with patients who received placebo.
 VK2809 has been evaluated in eight completed clinical studies, which enrolled more than 300 subjects.
 No serious adverse events, or SAEs, have been observed in subjects receiving VK2809 in these completed studies.
 In addition, the compound has been evaluated in chronic toxicity studies of up to 12 months in duration.